pingcap/docs/glossary.md

 ### LTS

-Long Term Support (LTS) are software versions that are considered stable and are supported for a long term.
+Long Term Support (LTS) are software versions that are well tested, production ready and are supported for a long term.
 See [TiDB Versioning](/releases/versioning.md) for more details.

 ### leader/follower/learner